Shelly Baird- Executive Director

 Born and raised outside of Annapolis, Maryland, Shelly developed a respect and dedication for the environment and the Chesapeake Bay at an early age.
 She received her BA in Environmental Science from the University of Mary Washington in Fredericksburg, Virginia and her MS in Marine Science from the University of North Carolina Wilmington.
 Shelly worked for 6 years at the Soil & Water Conservation District in Wilmington, NC, providing land conservation, stormwater management, and education efforts.
 In 2008, she moved to Raleigh, NC to become the statewide coordinator of the NC Community Conservation Assistance Program, which provides landowner assistance for water quality improvements.
 Shelly and her husband Kevin are looking forward to making the eastern shore their home.

 A Georgia native, Beth Wasden has resided on the Delmarva Peninsula since 2004.
 Beth has a B.A. in history and Russian Studies from Syracuse University.
 She served two years as an AmeriCorps volunteer coordinator at Fort Delaware State Park from 2004 through 2006 and managed the volunteer program at Pickering Creek Audubon Center for three years.
-Due to her varying volunteer coordinator experiences, Beth has worked with living history interpreters, NCCC teams, maintenance volunteers, restoration volunteers, and dedicated volunteer groups, such as Bank of America, AstraZeneca, Legacy Institute for the Environment, and the Gilbert Byron Society.
+Beth has worked with a number of volunteers–groups and individuals–and has been with the NWA since 2010.
 In addition to her volunteer coordinator experience, Beth writes fiction and has written Web-based non-fiction professionally.